seb-jean/ux/src/TwigComponent/doc/index.rst

 .. versionadded:: 2.15

-    The ability to *render* attributes was added in TwigComponents 2.15.
+    The ability to *render* attributes was added in Turbo 2.22.

 You can take full control over the attributes that are rendered by using the ``render()`` method.